mrvollger/StainedGlass/README.md

 Please try the test case with the default configuration file before submitting issues.
 If you are familiar with `snakemake` and want to trouble shoot yourself you can find the `Snakefile` in the directory `workflow`.

+Descriptions of additional configuration parameters can be found in `config/README.md`.

 ### Making figures for a small number of regions
 To make pdfs and pngs for a particular set of regions just add `make_figures` to your command.